Negative probabilities: What they are and what they are for: Grounding some observation spaces

 We formalize the experiment described in David Schneider's blog post \cite{Schneider}, model it by means of an observation space, and then analyze the observation space.
 Schneider's experiment is a version of the Einstein-Podolsky-Rosen-Bohm thought experiment \cite{EPR,Bohm}.
 Figure~\ref{fig:1}, together with the caption, is from article \cite{Aspect}.

 In the figure, the two photons are moving along the $z$ axis.
 The pure state $\ket\psi = \big(\ket{00} + \ket{11}\big)/\sqrt2$.
-The computational basis vectors \ket0 and \ket1 correspond to polarization in the directions of the $x$ and $y$ axes respectively.
+The computational basis vectors \ket0 and \ket1 correspond to polarization in the directions of the $x$ and $y$ axes respectively \footnote{For polarization states of photons, the standard basis vectors correspond to vertical and horizontal polarization, in contrast to spin-$\frac12$ particles, whose standard basis vectors correspond to spin up and spin down.}

-\begin{proposition}[\cite{Peres}, \S6.2] If $\theta$ is the angle $\angle(\alpha,\beta)$ between the orientations $\alpha$ and $\beta$ of the two polarizers in Figure~1, then the outcomes $(+1,+1)$ and $(-1,-1)$, in which the two measurements give us the same result, have probability $\frac12\cos^2\theta$ each, and the outcomes $(+1,-1)$ and $(-1,+1)$ have probability $\frac12\sin^2\theta$ each. \end{proposition}
+\begin{proposition}[\cite{PeresB}, \S6.2] If $\theta$ is the angle $\angle(\alpha,\beta)$ between the orientations $\alpha$ and $\beta$ of the two polarizers in Figure~1, then the outcomes $(+1,+1)$ and $(-1,-1)$, in which the two measurements give us the same result, have probability $\frac12\cos^2\theta$ each, and the outcomes $(+1,-1)$ and $(-1,+1)$ have probability $\frac12\sin^2\theta$ each. \end{proposition}

 In particular, if $\alpha=\beta$ then the probability of getting the same result is 1.

 Our experiment involves three orientations $A, B, C$ with angles

 Let Alice and Bob manage the left and the right polarizers respectively.
 To perform one run of the experiment, Alice gives her polarizer one of the three orientations, and Bob gives his polarizer one of the three orientations.